Dynamics on the SU(2,1)-character variety of the one-holed torus: Introduction

-Following the work of Bowditch, there has been other cases where interesting domains of discontinuity have been described for relative $\mathrm{SL}(2,\C)$-character varieties of surface groups.
+Following the work of Bowditch, there have been other cases where interesting domains of discontinuity have been described for relative $\mathrm{SL}(2,\C)$-character varieties of surface groups.
 For example, you can see the description of a domain of discontinuity, the Bowditch set $\X_{BQ}(\pi_1(S), G)$, for the action of the mapping class group $\mathrm{Mod}(S)$ on the variety $\X(\pi_1(S), G)$, by Maloni-Palesi-Tan \cite{mal_ont} when $S$ is $4$--holed sphere and by Maloni-Palesi \cite{MaPa1} when $S$ is the $3$--holed projective plane.
-In the case when $\Gamma$ is the fundamental group of a hyperbolic $3$--manifold there has also been significant work finding interesting domains of discontinuity.
-You can see this survey of Canary \cite{can_dyn} for a more detailed discussion.
-When $G$ is a semisimple group of higher rank and without compact factors, Kim-Kim \cite{kim_kim_2020} generalized Misnky's work and defined primitive-stable representations and showed that they form an open domain of discontinuity for the action of $\mathrm{Out}(\Gamma)$ on $\X(\Gamma,G)$ when $\Gamma$ is a (non-Abelian) free group of rank at least $2$ or the fundamental group of a closed surface of genus $g\geq 2$.
+In the case when $\Gamma$ is the fundamental group of a hyperbolic $3$--manifold there has also been significant work finding interesting domains of discontinuity as described in this survey of Canary \cite{can_dyn}.
+When $G$ is a semisimple group of higher rank and without compact factors, Kim-Kim \cite{kim_kim_2020} generalized Minsky's work on primitive-stable representations and showed that they form an open domain of discontinuity for the action of $\mathrm{Out}(\Gamma)$ on $\X(\Gamma,G)$ when $\Gamma$ is a free group of rank at least $2$ or the fundamental group of a closed surface of genus $g\geq 2$.

 Motivated by Lubotzky \cite{Lub}, Minsky \cite{min_ond} and Gelander-Minsky \cite{GeMi} discussed primitive-stable and redundant representations in the case of free groups and $G=\mathrm{SL}(2,\C)$.
 Inspired by their work, one can imagine a decomposition of $\X(\Gamma,G)$ into an open set where the action of $\mathrm{Out}(\Gamma)$ is properly discontinuous and a closed set where the action is chaotic.
 The only example fully understood where $G$ is {\it not} compact that exemplifies such a dynamical dichotomy is when $\Gamma$ is a free group of rank 2 and $G = \mathrm{SL}(2,\R)$, see Goldman \cite{gol_the}, Goldman-McShane-Stantchev-Tan \cite{gol_dyn} and March\'e-Wolff \cite{MarcheWolff16, MarcheWolff19}.